tytydraco/yessleep/out/Every_adult_in_our_town_vanished_12_days_later_we_started_to_get_sick.md

 I hallucinated my brother standing over me with abnormally pointy ears, a grin splitting his mouth wide.

-I felt his ice cold fingers tip-toe across my clammy forehead, and when I looked at him, blinking rapidly, I could have sworn his eyes were bigger.
+I felt his ice cold fingers tip-toe across my clammy forehead, and when I looked at him, blinking rapidly, I could have sworn his eyes were... different.

-Bulgier, almost cartoon-like.

 But he was beautiful.
-Grotesquely beautiful.
+Grotesquely beautiful, like a fairy.

 Wes climbed through my window, followed by the girl from the crash.